goalgorilla/drupal_social/readme.md

 Repository for developers working on the Open Social distribution.
 This repository contains a useful development workflow in Docker for the Open Social distribution.
 The development takes place [here](https://github.com/goalgorilla/open_social).

 Check [drupal.org](https://www.drupal.org/project/social) for more information about Open Social.
-For day to day technical documentation use the [Github Wiki](https://github.com/goalgorilla/drupal_social/wiki).
+For day to day technical documentation use our [Drupal.org Documentation Guide](https://www.drupal.org/docs/8/distributions/open-social).

 Useful links for developers:
 - [Roadmap]( https://www.drupal.org/node/2766871)